jtm214/DataScienceCapstone/ChooserYourOwn/README.txt

 ##Notes
 - The .RData file was saved because this is used in the markdown file so that I didn't have to run a whole bunch of code there and it made knitr run very quickly.
 If you plan on running the markdown file you must include this in the same directory.
 - The project file was include just for my purposes but should be needed to run the application.
-- The data files must be in the same folder as the .R file for the program to execute, please make sure you pull this file along with the .R file before executing the code.
+- The data .csv files are located in the github repo so please make sure you have a network connection before running the .R script or things will fail.